TurboGears/tg2docs/docs/main/Config/Rendering.rst

 ``base_config.renderers`` -- This is a list of render functions that ought to be prepared for use in the app.
-This is a shortcut for the four renderers that TG2 provides out of the box.
+This is a shortcut for the four renderers that TurboGears |version| provides out of the box.
 TG provides renderers for: `'genshi'`, `'mako'`, `'jinja'`, and `'json'`.

 In 2.1, If you would like to add additional renderers, you can add it to the renderers list, and then provide a setup_mytl_renderer method in your custom AppConfig, where mytl is the name of your template language.

 ``base_config.use_legacy_renderer`` -- If ``True`` old style buffet